Annamaria9-coder/weather-outfit-recommender/README.md

 # 👕 Weather Outfit Advisor

 I made this project because I often find it difficult waking up in the morning and wearing the wrong outfit.
 Like wearing a sweater and then realizing it’s actually hot outside.
 Or wearing light clothing and stepping out into cold wind and cloudy skies.
-So I thought — you know what, let me make something that just tells me what to wear.
+So I thought yeah you know what, let me make something that just tells me what to wear.

 Check it out here:
 https://weather-outfit-recommender-tau.vercel.app/